liddija/Docs_as_code/README.md

 ## A note on IDs

 Concept, entity, and runbook IDs (`dt.concept.*`, `dt.entity.*`, `dt.runbook.*`) follow Dynatrace's naming convention but are illustrative.
-In production they would come from the canonical concept registry and Semantic Dictionary.
+In production they would come from the canonical concept registry.

 ## The three principles